maverik-98/PlantEvolGen/README.md

-Collection of scripts written for the research project *New approaches to the study of the evolution of new genes and novel gene functions in plants* (acronym: PlantEvolGen) developed within the 2020-2024 period.
+Collection of scripts developed for the research project *New approaches to the study of the evolution of new genes and novel gene functions in plants* (acronym: PlantEvolGen), which was executed from 2020 to 2024.